beckn/missions/docs/starter_kit/starter_kit.md

 4. **Step 4:** Define and visualize the outcomes you want to achieve with the selected Network Participant role using the "Outcome Visualization template".

 5. **Step 5:** Register your platform on the Beckn sandbox by registering on the Beckn Registry for testing against other Network participants.
-The network facilitator will provide with
+The network facilitator will provide with the URL for that.

 6. **Step 6:** Deploy ONIX as a prerequisite pre-API integration step and set up the protocol server for API integration and testing.